Why is my Nespresso blinking orange light and how to Fix?

 Blockage of coffee grounds in the machine

-But sometimes the machine does not stop blinking even after descaling in that case you have to exit the descaling mode.
+Sometimes the machine does not stop blinking even after descaling in that case you have to quit the descaling mode.

 When this happens, you can release the button, and the system must exit on its own.